 Divorce and Credit Cards

-Flash forward to the divorce asset division.
+Flash forward to the asset division — a major part of the divorce process.
 Naturally, my spouse got the credit card, because it was in his name.
 I deactivated my Authorized User card and opened the bank’s online portal to apply for a new card issued in my name only.

 Getting a new card in my name should be no problem, right?
 I had “Excellent” credit, a steady job, and a history of paying every bill on time.
 OH BOY, did the next events throw me for a loop!